General relativity effects in precision spin experimental tests of fundamental symmetries: Spin as antenna for axion-type particles in the Universe

 Now we focus on the Weinberg interaction (\ref{AxionFermion}).
 For nonrelativistic fermions $f$, the corresponding Hamiltonian of a direct interaction with the axion field reads

 where ${\bm \sigma}$ are the Pauli matrices, ${\bm p}_f = m_f{\bm v}_{(a)}$ is the momentum of the fermion in its motion relative to the axion field (recall that the constant $f_ {(a)}$ has the dimension of the axion field $a(t,{\bm x})$, see (\ref{ThetaToAxion})).
-In a typical experimental situation, the cold axion field can be treated as homogeneous, and only the second term in the brackets is of practical importance.
-It was first proposed in \cite{PospelovAxion}, then used in \cite{StadnikAxion} and became the generally accepted one.
+In typical laboratory experiments, the cold axion field can be treated as homogeneous one, and only the second term in the brackets is of practical importance.
+As first proposed by Kolokolov et al. in \cite{Kolokolov1989pseudomagnetic,IgorMagnon,IgorAxionWind1}, it can be reinterptreted as interaction with (pseudo)magnetic field, referred to also as an axion wind.
+Later on it was reintroduced in \cite{PospelovAxion,StadnikAxion} and became the generally accepted one.
 It can be derived from the classical considerations, but a correct quantum-mechanical derivation is possible only on the basis of the FW transformation, see Sec.~\ref{SpinQuantum}.